seanmc84/is117collab/README.md

 Gitflow workflow functions in a variety of ways.
 Commands are depicted in order to achieve a certain outcome.
 We can begin with a repository.
 A repository is a directory or storage space where projects can be appropriately organized.
 Items like code files, text files, and image files can be stored here.

 Cloning - cloning repository means you’re downloading a copy of the source code from source control

+Fork – better than a clone but it is also a copy of a repository; fork repository is always being monitored/compared with the original repository unlike the cloned; forking a repository allows you to freely experiment with changes without affecting the original project; forks are used to either propose changes to someone else’s project or to use someone else’s project as a starting point for your own idea